RedHatInsights/insights-inventory-frontend/README.md

 2. Run development server with `npm run start:proxy:beta`
 3. Local version of the app will be available at https://stage.foo.redhat.com:1337/preview/insights/inventory/

+### Testing your changes

+Before opening a pull request, you can run `npm run verify:local` to make sure your changes pass automated tests (Jest and Cypress) and linter (both JS and CSS linters).

 ## Running with another app

 If you want to see changes made in inventory table in another application you will have to run both inventory and desired application.
 We'll take for example [insights-advisor-frontend](https://github.com/RedHatInsights/insights-advisor-frontend) application as app that uses system detail.